yeozs/MannheimDMProject/README.md

 5_LSTM - Application of an LSTM architecture to our data 6_ML_XGBoost - Application of ML model XGBoost to our data

-1 & 2 consist of data exploration and preprocessing
+1 & 2 consist of data exploration and preprocessing.
-3 to 6 consist of the application of diverse models, aiming to make predictions
+3 to 6 consist of the application of diverse models, aiming to make predictions.

-This Repository also contains 2 py files, preprocessing.py and lexicon_based, which include functions used throughout the project.
+This Repository also contains 4 py files, 2 of which preprocessing.py and lexicon_based.py, which include functions used throughout the project.
+The other 2, lstm_helper and lstm_model, were specifically used in 6.

 The Initial Data consists of the airlines_reviews.csv, which after preprocessed was exported as processed_data.
 The file processed_data was used as input in notebooks 3-6.